GoTrack-GPS/gotrack-um/modules/integrated-devices/smc/s400/technical-document/README.md

-# S200
+# S400

 <span class="icon-left6">![Interface Web](/docs/assets/Images/integrated-devices/smc/s200/s200.png)

 ### 1. Product information
-* S200 is a cruise monitoring device using global satellite positioning system and 2G communication system capable of locating and transmitting position and status to the server via GPRS data network.
+* S400 is a journey monitoring device using global satellite positioning system and 4G LTE communication system capable of locating and transmitting position and status to the server via 4G data network.

-* With optimal design for easy installation, installation and maintenance with low energy consumption as well as competitive price.
-Therefore, the S200 is perfectly compatible with many applications in the management and operation of road vehicles.
+With optimal design for easy installation, installation and maintenance with low energy consumption as well as competitive price.
+Therefore, the S400 is perfectly compatible with many applications in road traffic management and operation.
 #### 1.1.
 Pack
-* The S200 product set is offered to customers including:
+* The S400 product set is offered to customers including:
-    * 01- Device S200
+    * 01- Device S400
     * 01-Signal cable set (2x3 type)
     * 01-stamp decal seal after inserting sim
     * 01-user manual